-FIG 4: Possible basic sensor array emphasizing physical oceanography observations and the associated sensor network infrastructure.
+FIG 4: Possible basic sensor array for physical oceanography observations (inside dashed line) and the associated sensor network infrastructure.
 One secondary node and associated sensors might form the fundamental sampling unit for an observatory.

-A. Secondary Junction Boxes or Nodes
+2-1.
+Secondary Junction Boxes or Nodes

 The essential function of the secondary junction box is to replicate the connector/port on the observatory primary junction box at remote locations.
-Much of the secondary junction box will mimic a primary NEPTUNE node, but with reduced capability (e.g., lower power levels and communications bandwidth) and levels of redundancy.
+Much of the secondary junction box will mimic a primary NEPTUNE node, but with reduced capability (e.g., power levels and communications bandwidth) and levels of redundancy (see below).
 On the secondary junction box additional ports (~4-8) will be provided.
-Ports can be used to link the secondary "backbone" system (400 V, 100-Mb/s Ethernet, timing) as well as for sensors.
-Any arbitrary network configuration can be constructed by connecting in series or using three ports to form a "T".
-There will likely be many different versions of secondary junction boxes tailored to specific use scenarios.
+The same ports can be used to link the secondary "backbone" system (400 V, 100 Mb/s Ethernet, timing) as well as for sensors.
+Then, any arbitrary network configuration can be constructed by connecting in series or using three ports to form a "T".

 A micro-controller will be used to control the secondary junction box and to communicate with the shore Observatory Control System (OCS).
 It will be similar, if not identical, to the controller in a primary science node.
-Most of the control logic will reside on shore with the local inputs and outputs implemented by the node controller.
-A major function will be load monitoring and control (i.e., switching connected instruments on and off).
 One of its functions will be to keep the local clock synchronized with the backbone time and report differences between multiple input timing signals.
 This controller will look just like another instrument to the OCS and the Data Management and Archive System (DMAS).
 For communications, a high reliability commercial Ethernet switch will be used that takes multiple input/outputs and sends the packets to the appropriate locations, whether they are commands to instruments or data to the archive and scientist on shore.
-The secondary 48-V and 400-V power supplies will have similar load monitoring and control as the primary science node (i.e., switching, ground fault, and overcurrent protection).
+The secondary 48 V and 400 V power supplies will have similar protection as the primary science node (i.e., switching, ground fault, and overcurrent).

-B. Cables, Connectors, and In-line Converters
+2-2.
+Cables, Connectors, and In-line Converters